rafkol98/AI-Logic/README.md

 # AI-Logic
 The Obscured Sweeper game is inspired by the well-known Mineswepeer computer game.
 Similar to the classic Minesweeper, an Obscured Sweeper world is a grid of N × N cells, and M mines are scattered among the cells.
 However, some of the cells are “blocked”.
 A blocked cell is a cell not containing mines which does not give any clue to the number of neighbouring mines, and therefore cannot be probed.

-This project is the creation of an autonomous logical agent that that is able to perceive facts about the world it occupies, and act accordingly using logic.
-Its goal is to uncover all cells but the mines - and therefore win the game.
+This project involves the creation of an autonomous logical agent that that is able to perceive facts about the world it occupies, and act accordingly using logic.
+The agent's goal is to uncover all cells but the mines - and therefore win the game.

 **Running Instructions**